-- 10 The Andes-Amazon foreland basin system is not a typical foreland basin system (De-Celles and Giles, 1996); it is divided into two different basins by the uplifting Fitzcarrald Arch, a 600 m high bulge (Espurt et al., 2007, 2010).
-It has been hypothesised that the Fitzcarrald arch is the projection to the surface of a buoyant flat slab resulting from the subduction of the Nazca ridge (Espurt et al., 2008).
-The formation of the flat slab - 15 about 4 Ma ago would have brought about the backarc uplift of the Fitzcarrald arch (Espurt et al., 2007, 2008; Regard et al., 2009).
+The Andes-Amazon foreland basin system is not a typical foreland basin system (DeCelles and Giles, 1996); it is divided into two different basins by the uplifting Fitzcarrald Arch, a 600 m high bulge (Espurt et al., 2007, 2010).
+It has been hypothesized that the Fitzcarrald Arch is the projection to the surface of a buoyant flat slab resulting from the subduction of the Nazca Ridge (Espurt et al., 2008).
+The formation of the flat slab about 4 Myr ago would have brought about the back-arc uplift of the Fitzcarrald Arch (Espurt et al., 2007, 2008; Regard et al., 2009).
 The LM constitutes the foredeep of the southern Amazonian foreland basin.
 It is located between the central Andes, to the W-SW, and the Brazilian Shield, to the E. The Brazilian Shield dips gently towards the Andes underlying unconsolidated sediments (Plafker, 1964; Hanagarth, 1993).
-Very - little is known about the stratigraphy and thickness of these foreland deposits.
-Geophysical prospections in the southern part of the LM indicate the presence of thick layers of fluvial sediments covering the Brazilian Shield (Plafker, 1964).
-The Brazilian shield reaches a depth of more than 5500 m along the Andean foothills and a depth of ~ 800 m at a distance of 150 km, in the village of Perú (Plafker, 1964) (Fig. 2b).
-In - the northern part of the LM, recent prospections have shown the presence of metamorphic rock at 165 m below Santa Ana de Yacuma and at 65 m below the town of Magdalena (UNASBVI-JICA, 2009).
-A 200 m long and 50 m high rocky exposure, belonging to the Brazilian shield, outcrops in the location of El Cerro, 60 km North of

-Santa Ana de Yacuma.
-Several authors have identified an uplifting region in northern Beni; the so-called "Linea Bala-Rogaguado" in Fig. 2b (Allenby, 1988; Dumont, 1996; Dumont and Fournier, 1994; Plafker, 1964; Hanagarth, 1993).
-The Bala-Rogaguado, also called Reyes-Puerto Siles axis (Dumont, 1996), has been interpreted as a SW-NE faulting system which represent the south-western extension of the Tapajo fault in Central Brazil (Dumont and Fournier, 1994).
+Very little is known about the stratigraphy and thickness of these foreland deposits.
+Geophysical surveys in the southern part of the LM indicate the presence of thick layers of fluvial sediments covering the Brazilian Shield (Plafker, 1964).
+The sediments overlying the crystalline bedrock thicken gradually from the margin of the Brazilian Shield towards the west.
+The thickness of the sediments is more than 5500 m near the Andean foothills and approximately 800 m at a distance of 150 km from the Andes, in the village of Perú (Plafker, 1964) (Fig. 2b).
+In the northern part of the LM, recent surveys have shown the presence of metamorphic rock at 165 m below Santa Ana de Yacuma and at 65 m below the town of Magdalena (UNASBVI-JICA, 2009).
+A 200 m long and 50 m high rocky exposure, belonging to the Brazilian Shield, outcrops in the location of El Cerro, 60 km north of Santa Ana de Yacuma.
+Several authors have identified an uplifting region in northern Beni; the so-called Linea Bala-Rogaguado in Fig. 2b (Allenby, 1988; Dumont, 1996; Dumont and Fournier, 1994; Plafker, 1964; Hanagarth, 1993).
+The Linea Bala-Rogaguado, also called Reyes-Puerto Siles axis (Dumont, 1996), has been interpreted as a SW-NE faulting system which represent the south-western extension of the Tapajó fault in central Brazil (Dumont and Fournier, 1994).
 More recently, it has been proposed that the Puerto Siles uplift is part of the SE-NW oriented Andean forebulge axis (Aalto et al., 2003; Roddaz et al., 2006) (Fig. 2b).